-Property seminars can be great, but the wrong format and they can be an inefficient use of time and really slow down your learning on how to make money in property and getting on the road to becoming a millionaire investor.
-Today we look at the problem of relying on weekend seminars to learn your craft and at why the right online property courses are going to get you to where you want to be much faster.
+Property seminars can be great but in the wrong format can mean an inefficient use of time when you are on the road to becoming a millionaire investor.
+For most people, weekend seminars are a bad way to learn the craft where the right online property course could be utilised to much better effect.

 1/ What Are Property Seminars?